rafaelcunha2013/vehicle-platoon-gym/README.md

 ## Citing

-If you use this repository in your work, please cite our work:
+If you find the codes or paper useful for your research, please cite our paper:

 ```bibtex
 @article{cunha2022reducing,